stoodder/falconjs/README.md

 * Ensure that Falcon will work with require.js
 * Add Falcon.Observable to wrap ko.observable in the case that we'd want to switch
 * Change 'url' to 'uri' on Falcon.View
+* Fallback to local comparator if one isn't given in sort()

 ### v0.10.2
 **Highlights**